-People should know as much as possible about the clinical trial and feel comfortable asking the members of the health care team questions about it, the care expected while in a trial, and the cost of the trial.
+Patients and their families should learn as much as possible about the clinical trial before signing a consent.
 The following questions might be helpful for the participant to discuss with the health care team.
 Some of the answers to these questions are found in the informed consent document.

 - What is the purpose of the study?